ThirVondukr/passlib/docs/lib/passlib.context-tutorial.rst

 * `Full Integration Example`_

 .. todo::
-    This tutorial doesn't yet cover the ``vary_rounds`` option, or the :ref:`user-categories` system; and a few other parts could use elaboration.
+    This tutorial doesn't yet cover the :ref:`user-categories` system;
+    and a few other parts could use elaboration.

 .. _context-basic-example: